 Returned Peace Corps volunteers who have satisfactorily completed their Peace Corps service have lifetime eligibility for the Coverdell Fellows Program.
 Volunteers may choose to participate immediately following their Peace Corps service, or any time thereafter.
 This means there are fellows of all ages and professional backgrounds.

 For more information about the Coverdell Fellows Program, visit www.peacecorps.gov/fellows.
-To learn about the program at Willamette University College of Law, contact Leah Straley, director of recruitment & student activities, at (503) 370-6282.
+To learn about the program at Willamette University College of Law, contact Jessica Kliewer, Assistant Dean of Admissions, at (503) 370-6282.